pradeep3sep/interviewquestion/README nextjs.md

 **`fallback: 'blocking'`**
 - Works like `true`, but **without showing a loading state**.
-- The user waits for the page to generate **before seeing anything**.
+- The user waits for the page to generate **before seeing anything**, identical to SSR (hence why blocking) and then be cached for future requests so it only happens once per path.
+- At the same time, Next.js adds this path to the list of pre-rendered pages.
+Subsequent requests to the same path will serve the generated page, like other pages pre-rendered at build time.
 - Useful when you don’t want to handle `isFallback` in the UI.

 ```javascript